greenelab/deep-review/all-sections.md

 _generate_ active compounds [@kJ4hy7E; @omzv9ryI].

-Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@kJ4hy7E].
-Thus *de novo* design explores in principle without explicit enumeration the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties [@WeiyYhfy].
-To test or score structures, machine learning algorithms like those discussed earlier are used.
+Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@kJ4hy7E]. *De novo* design explores the much larger space of an estimated
+10<sup>60</sup> synthesizable organic molecules with drug-like properties without explicit enumeration
+[@WeiyYhfy].
+To test or score structures, algorithms like those discussed earlier are used.
 To "design" and "synthesize", traditional *de novo* design software relied on classical optimizers such as genetic algorithms.
 Unfortunately, this often leads to overfit, "weird" molecules, which are difficult to synthesize in the lab.
-To generate molecules, current programs have therefore settled on rule-based virtual chemical reactions to generate molecular structures [@omzv9ryI].

-Deep learning models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even to create and refine focused molecules for *de novo* design.
-In contrast to the classical, symbolic approaches, generative models learned from data do not depend on laboriously encoded expert knowledge.
-The problem is related to the generation of syntactically and semantically correct text [@15y7iq6HF].
+Current programs have settled on rule-based virtual chemical reactions to generate molecular structures [@omzv9ryI].
+Deep learning models that generate realistic, synthesizable molecules have been proposed as an alternative.
+In contrast to the classical, symbolic approaches, generative models learned from data would not depend on laboriously encoded expert knowledge.
+The challenge of generating molecules has parallels to the generation of syntactically and semantically correct text [@15y7iq6HF].

 As deep learning models that directly output (molecular) graphs remain